luchonaveiro/color-sketch/README.md

 # Painting Black and White Sketches with a U-Net algorithm

 Develop and train a deep learning with this [Kaggle](https://www.kaggle.com/wuhecong/danbooru-sketch-pair-128x) dataset.
-You can find a more detail explanation on this [Medium]() post.
+You can find a more detailed explanation on this [Medium](https://link.medium.com/XkPMqLlMMcb) post.

 ### Requirements:
 - tensorflow 2.0